finaldie/ftracer/README.md

 Sometimes, we deal with C++ program, there are a lot of noise in there, like std, boost... so we should filter them out

+* `-e` Program Location

+    The absolute program path, for example `/bin/ls`
+* `-f` Raw trace file dumped by the program

+    By default, the raw trace file is always in `/tmp/trace.txt`, use `-f /tmp/trace.txt` all the time should be OK
 * `-s` Regex Symbol Filter

     For this, you should use `-s` arg, for example: